 Laws to End Child Marriage

 Unchained wrote an op-ed in the New York Times in October 2015 that started a national conversation about America’s Child Marriage Problem, and Unchained now is leading the movement to eliminate child marriage, state by state.
 You can help by making your voice heard.
 Click here to contact key officials and urge them to end child marriage.
-Click here to register for the Chain-In on July 26 in Newark to protest child marriage and forced marriage and to build support for the bill pending in New Jersey to end child marriage.
+Click here to read about the Chain-Ins that Unchained organizes to protest child marriage.

 CHILD MARRIAGE LEGAL IN EVERY STATE